The People's Republic of Amnesia: Synopsis

 She writes about Zhang Xianling, mother of student protester Wang Nan (who was killed during the June 4th massacre).
 Her attempts to cope with the death of her son and learn the truth behind the deaths of many other students led to the creation of the Tiananmen Mothers, a group of relatives of those who were killed on June 4, 1989.
 Tiananmen Mothers seeks justice and shed light on the circumstances around their children's deaths.
 Zhang recalls the days before the massacre and the events leading to her son’s death.

 Lim explores the concept of patriotic education, interviewing party members about the protests, life after it and the desire to move past it.
 This includes China’s attempt at "ideological re-education", one of the largest such attempts in modern history.
 Textbooks were rewritten to "change the prism through which the past and present were viewed".

 Bao Tong, former secretary to Communist Party general secretary Zhao Ziyang, talks about the decisions which led to the crackdown from the perspective of political leaders such as Deng Xiaoping and Zhao Ziyang.
-Lim describes Tong’s life after his release from prison; he is not yet fully free, since he is closely monitored by the government.
+Lim describes Tong's life after his release from prison; he is not yet fully free, since he is closely monitored by the government.
 Tong, however, is relatively unconcerned; this has become his normal life: "I'm totally used to it, if they’re not with me, I feel lost".

 Lim paints a portrait of Chengdu, a city in southwest China, after the protests with "memories, declassified U.S. diplomatic cables, diaries, hastily written reports of the time, contemporaneous photographs, and Chinese government-approved accounts".
 Interviews present the crackdown in Chengdu on protesters of the June 4th massacre in Tiananmen Square.
 Dennis Rae describes mourning wreaths and signs carried around the city, its "panicked urgency" and the injured people in the local hospital.

 Reception

 The People’s Republic of Amnesia: Tiananmen Revisited has been reviewed several times.
-Jonathan Mirsky of The New York Times wrote, "[Lim’s] accounts of the amnesia of many Chinese, make [her book] one of the best analyses of the impact of Tiananmen throughout China in the years since 1989".
+Jonathan Mirsky of The New York Times wrote, "Lim's accounts of the amnesia of many Chinese, make [her book] one of the best analyses of the impact of Tiananmen throughout China in the years since 1989".

-According to Jennifer Altehenger of King's College London, "The book is accessible, fluidly written and offers rich accounts of one of the most complex chapters in contemporary Chinese history".
-However, Lim's citations are "unnecessarily complicated".
-Jeremy Brown of Simon Fraser University wrote, "The story of Chengdu does not fit in Lim’s overall structure ... but it is the book’s most original contribution".
+According to Jennifer Altehenger of King's College London, "The book is accessible, fluidly written and offers rich accounts of one of the most complex chapters in contemporary Chinese history", but Lim's citations are "unnecessarily complicated".
+Jeremy Brown of Simon Fraser University wrote, "The story of Chengdu does not fit in Lim's overall structure ... but it is the book's most original contribution".

+The Guardian's reviewer said that: "Lim's important book offers a chilling vision of an Orwellian society", while The Independent's reviewer called it "an impressive work of investigative history".

+The Economist listed the book as one of its "Books of the year" for 2014.